• Skip to primary navigation

 Object first( )Returns the first element in the invoking sorted set.

-SortedSet headSet(Object end)Returns a SortedSet containing those elements less than the end that are contained in the invoking sorted set.
-Elements in the returned sorted set are also referenced by the invoking sorted set.
+SortedSet headSet(Object end)Returns a SortedSet containing those elements less than the end in the invoking sorted set.
+The invoking sorted set also references Elements in the returned sorted set.

 Object last( )Returns the last element in the invoking sorted set.

 SortedSet subSet(Object start, Object end)Returns a SortedSet that includes those elements between the start and end.1.
-Elements in the returned collection are also referenced by the invoking object.
+The invoking object also references Elements in the returned collection.

-SortedSet tailSet(Object start)Returns a SortedSet that contains those elements greater than or equal to the start that is contained in the sorted set.
-Elements in the returned set are also referenced by the invoking object.
+SortedSet tailSet(Object start)Returns a SortedSet containing elements greater than or equal to the start contained in the sorted set.
+The invoking object also references elements in the returned set.

 package com.SoftwareTestingO.collections;